ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-10-23-generating-ph-myths.md

 *(image from Trese / Visual Print Enterprises)*
 {: style="text-align: center;"}

-I wonder what will happen if we let AI do the same. **If we provide a machine learning model with words and descriptions of folk creatures, what images can it conjure?**
+I wonder what will happen if we let a computer do the same. **If we provide a machine learning model with text descriptions of folk creatures, what images can it conjure?**

-To do so, I played with a neural network called VQGAN+CLIP ([Esser et al, 2021](#esser2021clip) and [Radford et al, 2021](#radford2021clip)) and supplied it with descriptions from Philippine folk culture.
-The resulting images can then be thought of as to what the model "imagined" upon reading the descriptions&mdash;I warn you, they are a bit surreal and creepy!
+To do so, I used a neural network called VQGAN+CLIP ([Esser et al, 2021](#esser2021clip) and [Radford et al, 2021](#radford2021clip)) and supplied it with descriptions of Philippine folk creatures.
+The resulting images can then be thought of as to what the model "imagined" upon reading them &mdash;and they're a bit surreal and creepy!

 > If you're interested to learn how VQGAN works, then head to my [explainer blogpost](/notebook/2021/08/08/clip-vqgan/).
 > It's not magic, it's math!

 ## Monsters from the machine

-Below you'll see AI generated creatures from text.
+Below you'll see model-generated creatures from text.
 The descriptions were lifted from [*The Aswang Project*](https://www.aswangproject.com/) and Wikipedia.
-On the left you'll see a clip of the model generating the image, and on the right you'll see the final output.
+On the left you'll see a clip of the model while it's generating the image, and on the right you'll see the final output.
 Also I kinda suck at CSS so this layout works best on desktop!

 ### 1. Nunò sa punso